-Contributions must contain original work, conducted by the author, which has not been published, or is not under consideration for publication, elsewhere.
+Contributions must contain original work that was conducted by the author and that has not been published, or is not under consideration for publication, elsewhere.
 Previous publication as part of a thesis or dissertation, presentation at a conference (oral presentation or poster), or publication of an abstract is acceptable.